 Going one step further, in this case a comparison of rate of application is a moot point.
 A 1% solution of glyphosate will kill most any annual weed listed on the label, and also the majority of perennial weeds.
 It may take more than one application of a 20% acetic acid product to kill, at best, only a portion of the annual weeds we see in the landscape.

 This discussion isn’t meant to suggest vinegar is not an acceptable herbicide.
 The intent is to create awareness that regardless the origination of a material – be it considered ‘natural’ or a synthetically manufactured product – if it has the ability to kill plants or insects, it is a toxin.
 All toxins should be handled with care, in accordance with the label and their intended purpose, and at the rate of application that has been determined to be acceptable.
-When done properly, both natural and synthetic herbicides can be safe and effective.
+When used properly, both natural and synthetic herbicides can be safe and effective.

 - Stan Smith, OSU Extension PA, Fairfield County